 - A change in bowel movements, including a change in the shape of the stool.
 Watch this fun (I’m not kidding!) and informative video and learn what to looks healthy and what does not.
 Click here.

 - Discomfort when having a BM

 - Cramping in your lower abdomen

 Do you think you’re too young to get screened?
 The CCA says, “your ass may look great, but if you’re having symptoms talk to your doctor about getting screened.”

 The American Cancer Society (ACS) has released an updated guideline for colorectal cancer screening.
 Among the major guideline changes, the new recommendations say screening should begin at age 45 for people at average risk.
-Previously, the guideline recommended screening begin at age 50 for people at average risk.
+Previously, the guideline-recommended screening begins at age 50 for people at average risk.
 Recommendations for screening test options are also part of the guideline changes.

 Those with a first-degree relative (mom, dad, sister, brother) who had colon cancer at age 60 or younger should start at age 40 or 10 years before the age that their family member was diagnosed.

 People who are in good health and with a life expectancy of more than 10 years should continue regular colorectal cancer screening through the age of 75.